 In ungraded performance assessments, there are no marks and no pass or fail: just expert independent feedback on your playing, written by the examiner on the certificate that the candidate receives at the end of each assessment.
 It is suitable for adult learners, teachers and candidates of any age with specific needs.
 It’s also perfect for young learners who’d simply like a relaxed and supportive introduction to the exam experience.

 Two exam sessions take place annually on Royal Conservatoire premises: a Spring/Summer session and an Autumn/Winter session.
-The Spring/Summer session usually takes place around the end of March; the session in Autumn/Winter usually around the end of November.
+The Spring/Summer session usually takes place in March; the session in Autumn/Winter usually in November.
 Once the deadline for entries to a session has passed, our Graded Exams Administrator collates the entries and notifies each applicant of their candidates’ appointment with the examiner for the upcoming session.

 If, however, you are not within easy travelling distance of Glasgow or have a group of candidates ready for exams at other times of the year, you can request a special visit by an examiner near you.
 Certain conditions apply, but we are always happy to discuss your needs and accommodate them whenever possible.

 The examiner is a specialist in the candidate’s instrument and is eager to make the exam a welcoming and enjoyable experience.
-The exam takes 15- 20 minutes, depending on the grade; and in line with other examination boards, the applicant will receive a detailed mark sheet, an official certificate to pass on to the candidate(s), and our sincere thanks for your participation within 4-6 weeks of the exam taking place.
+The exam takes 15- 20 minutes, depending on the grade; and in line with other examination boards, the applicant will receive a detailed mark sheet, an official certificate to pass on to the candidate(s), and our sincere thanks for your participation within 4-6 weeks of the exam session taking place.